1111 East 60th Street, Chicago, IL 60637, USA

 LLM students find housing in a variety of locations.
-During the 2012–2013 academic year, this is the breakdown of where our LLM students lived: 3 in the New Graduate Residence Hall on campus, 50 in university and private apartments in Hyde Park, and 17 in apartments in downtown Chicago.
+During the 2013–2014 academic year, this is the breakdown of where our LLM students lived: 51 in university and private apartments in Hyde Park and 20 in apartments in downtown Chicago.
 Admitted applicants will be sent applications for university housing and detailed descriptions prepared by students about the various housing options.

 Among the most distinguished US law schools, the University of Chicago is the only one that offers the combination of a small LLM program with a real sense of community among its students, a challenging academic experience both inside and outside the classroom, and an exciting urban location in one of the great cities of the world.
 Our LLM graduates often say that their year at the law school had a great impact on both their subsequent personal and professional lives.
 They also look back fondly at the friendships that developed and the experiences they shared with classmates and others in the university community.
 Special efforts are made by the law school administration to bring LLM students and JD students together in subsidized social events.
 The law school also subsidizes "national dinners" organized by LLM students from individual countries and regions for the benefit of all LLM students.
 LLM students can arrange free small group lunches with members of the faculty.